 - Share company leaders’ experiences of new models to develop global partnerships and engagement with research institutions as shifting global structures prompt them to consider how to intelligently prepare for the future.

-You must apply by March 27 to register.
+Spaces are limited, apply now.
 Selected applicants will receive a registration link and payment details.

 Oxford UIDP SummitAGENDA